droideck/Curse-of-Strahd-Reloaded-PF2e/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 <p>A thousand souls in torment black.</p>
 </div>

 Arabelle then falls over unconscious.
-Any character that makes a successful DC 10 Wisdom (Medicine) check can easily discern that she is unharmed—merely asleep.
+Any character that makes a successful DC 15 Medicine check to Recall Knowledge can easily discern that she is unharmed—merely asleep.
 Upon waking, Arabelle retains no memory of the prophecy she spoke.

 Neither Arabelle, Van Richten, nor Arrigal know it, but Arabelle's prophecy refers to Strahd's ultimate plot to use the Heart of Sorrow to plunge the valley into eternal night, summoning a horde of undead across the land and using the souls of the Barovians to escape the Mists.